calonsocamina/iOS-Swift-Bootcamp-Udemy/README.md

 - Using CoreML to integrate machine learning models in iOS apps
 - Image recognition and classification with Vision & CoreML
 - Deploying .mlmodel files for local inference and prediction
+- Converting external models (e.g. Keras, TensorFlow) to .mlmodel with coremltools
+- Custom model integration and testing in real-time

 ---